seba--/hygienic-transformations/README.md

   algorithm (remove the comments), Rascal will show the original name graph at the top and below the name-fixed name graph.

-Name-fix itself is defined in file `rascal/src/name/NameFix.rsc`.
+Name-fix itself is defined in the file `rascal/src/name/NameFix.rsc`.
 The code almost literally corresponds to the code in the paper.

 Finally, we provide a wrapper of name-fix to support name-fixing for